zhengthomastang/zhengthomastang.github.io/_pages/about.md

 Dr. Zheng (Thomas) Tang is now a Research Scientist - [Amazon One](https://one.amazon.com/) at [Amazon](https://www.amazon.com/).
 He was an Intelligent Video Analytics Intern at [NVIDIA](https://www.nvidia.com/en-us/) from 2018 to 2019.
 He received his Ph.D. in [Electrical & Computer Engineering (ECE)](https://www.ece.uw.edu/) from the [University of Washington (UW)](http://www.washington.edu/), Seattle in 2019, and his B.S. from the [Joint Programme](http://www.eecs.qmul.ac.uk/study-abroad/joint-programme-bupt/) between Beijing University of Posts and Telecommunications (BUPT) and Queen Mary, University of London (QMUL) in 2014.

 His research interests include intelligent transportation system, intra-/inter-camera multi-target tracking, re-identification, pose estimation, camera calibration, synthetic data analysis, biometric identification, and other topics in computer vision and machine learning.
 He has 2 pending patents and 15 publications in peer-reviewed journals and conference proceedings in these areas.
 He is an Associate Editor (2021~) for [IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76), and a member of the Organizing Committee (2020~) for the [AI City Challenge Workshops](https://www.aicitychallenge.org/) in conjunction with the Conferences on Computer Vision and Pattern Recognition (CVPR).
-His paper was a finalist of 2 Best Student Paper Awards at the 23rd International Conference on Pattern Recognition (ICPR), Canc\'{u}n, 2016.
+His paper was a finalist of 2 Best Student Paper Awards at the 23rd International Conference on Pattern Recognition (ICPR), Cancún, 2016.

 ## <i class="fa fa-fw fa-rss "></i> Recent News ##

 <ul style="width: auto; height: 300px; overflow: auto">
   <li> <b>[Dec.
-2020]</b> Joined the Editorial Board of <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76">TCSVT</a> (4.133 Impact Factor · 0.01598 Eigenfactor · 1.256 Article Influence Score) as an Associate Editor (AE)</li>
+2020]</b> Joined the Editorial Board of <a href="https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=76">TCSVT</a> (4.133 Impact Factor) as an Associate Editor (AE)</li>

   <li> <b>[Sep.
 2020]</b> Launched <a href="https://blog.aboutamazon.com/innovation/introducing-amazon-one-a-new-innovation-to-make-everyday-activities-effortless">Amazon One</a>, a fast, convenient and contactless identity service using people's palm for payment, entry and more</li>